 Your power of attorney may list a specific problem, a specific year, a specific form, or a broad range of time.
 This helps to make clear exactly what the professional is helping you with.
 It also protects your personal information that isn’t needed for that representation.

 How do you fill out Form 2848?

 Your Enrolled Agent, CPA, or tax attorney should provide you with a filled-out form.
-Make sure that what’s listed on your form matches your engagement letter and what you expect the tax professional to do.
-If you aren’t sure of what something means or why it’s there, ask questions before you sign.
+Ensure that what’s listed on your form matches your engagement letter and what you expect the tax professional to do.
+If you aren’t sure what something means or why it’s there, ask questions before signing.

 You must use an original, handwritten signature for signing Form 2848.
 Because of the importance of this form, the IRS does not accept electronic signatures.